joshtronic/pickles/README.md

 [![Stories in Ready](https://badge.waffle.io/joshtronic/pickles.png?label=ready&title=Ready)](https://waffle.io/joshtronic/pickles)

-Pickles f/k/a PICKLES (PHP Interface Collection of Killer Libraries to Enhance Stuff) is an open source framework for the rapid development of RESTful API systems.
+Pickles f/k/a PICKLES (PHP Interface Collection of Killer Libraries to Enhance Stuff) is an open source framework for the rapid development of RESTful services.
 The intention of this framework is to allow developers to a means to develop service-oriented backend systems that are completely decoupled from the front end components.
 Thus allowing the freedom to build the front end implementation(s) using whichever tools they choose, be it Ember.js, Angular.js